 This bill establishes a private cause of action for individuals who suffer injuries as a result of specific medical treatments for gender dysphoria.
-It allows minors or their legal guardians to file civil actions against healthcare professionals or physicians if the treatments lead to injuries, including physical, psychological, emotional, or physiological harms.
-The bill modifies the statute of limitations, reducing the time frame for filing a claim from 25 years to 2 years from the time the injury and its causal relationship to the treatment are discovered.
-It also specifies that liability arises only when the treatment deviates from the applicable medical standard of care, as established by qualified expert testimony.
+It allows minors or their legal guardians to file civil actions against healthcare professionals or physicians if the treatments lead to injuries, which can include physical, psychological, emotional, or physiological harm.
+The bill amends the statute of limitations for such actions, reducing it from 25 years to 2 years from the time the injured party discovers both the injury and its causal relationship to the medical treatment.
+Additionally, it specifies that liability arises only when the treatment deviates from the applicable medical standard of care, as established by qualified expert testimony.

 Statutes affected: